-✓ Students will have the opportunity to earn an industry recognized credential while in this course.

-This comprehensive technology course provides students with an introductory overview of IT concepts including hardware, software, internet technologies, networking, cybersecurity, databases, ethics with an emphasis on applications of IT in business, and IT careers and skills.
+✓ Students may have the opportunity to earn an industry recognized credential while in this course.
+This comprehensive technology course provides students with an introductory overview of digital literacy including learning management tools, email etiquette, hardware, software, internet technologies, applications, and IT careers and skills.
 This course will continue with the integration of Adobe Creative Cloud, with different applications such as Photoshop, Illustrator, InDesign, and Dreamweaver.